kdahal/financial-services-azure-platform/README.md

 ## High-Level Architecture

 Below is a Mermaid diagram illustrating the architecture.
-Copy-paste into [mermaid.live](https://mermaid.live) for interactivity.

 ```mermaid
 graph TB